Som-Energia/intercoop/README.markdown

 - Role: A set of rights a user might have within an entity (pe. member, worker, different kind of members...)
 - Source entity: The entity a member has rights on.
 - Target entity: The entity whose services are enabled for members of the source entity.
+- Portal: a website for validated users of an entity
+- API: B2B web API

 ## Main protocol sequence